1982 National League Championship Series: Aftermath

-1983 represented more promise and heartbreak for Atlanta.
-The Braves were 71–46 on Saturday, August 13, after beating the Los Angeles Dodgers 8–7 on a Bob Watson come-from-behind home run in the bottom of the ninth.
+The 1983 season represented more promise and heartbreak for Atlanta.
+The Braves were 71–46 on Saturday, August 13, after beating the Los Angeles Dodgers 8–7 on a Bob Watson walk-off home run in the bottom of the ninth.
 The Braves were 6 1/2 games ahead of the Dodgers at this point and things were looking good for them.
 However, during next series with the Padres, the Braves would lose their cleanup hitter Bob Horner to a season-ending wrist injury.
 Horner was batting .303 with 20 homers at that point and his loss would prove to be a disaster for the Braves.
 After Horner's injury the Braves spiraled the rest of the way in August and early September and were soon overtaken by the Dodgers.
-With a chance to get within a one game of the now first-place Dodgers, Atlanta led Los Angeles 6–3 going into the bottom of the ninth during an afternoon game on at Dodger Stadium on Sunday September 11th.
+With a chance to get within a one game of the now first-place Dodgers, Atlanta led Los Angeles 6–3 going into the bottom of the ninth during an afternoon game on at Dodger Stadium on Sunday, September 11.
 However, in what turned out to be one of the games of the season, Los Angeles rallied to win 7–6, thanks to an R.J.
-Reynolds' walk-off suicide squeeze and thus extending their division lead to three games.
+Reynolds' walk-off suicide squeeze, thus extending their division lead to three games.
 This effectively won the Dodgers the NL West, as the Braves were not able to make up the three games in the standings the rest of the way.
 Atlanta did not seriously compete again for the NL West until 1991, where they would this time best Los Angeles in a close race to the last weekend of the season.

 The collapse of the Braves '83 season was not the fault of Dale Murphy, who hit .327 in September with 10 home runs.
-He was rewarded with his 2nd straight National League MVP award, solidifying himself as one of the best hitters in the early 1980s.
+He was rewarded with his second straight National League MVP award, solidifying himself as one of the best hitters in the early 1980s.

-From 1991-2005, they made the postseason every year.
-In comparison, in the Braves first 24 years in Atlanta (1966-1990), they made the postseason just twice (1969 and 1982).
+From 1991 to 2005 (excluding the strike-shortened 1994 season), the Braves made the postseason every year.
+In comparison, in their first 24 years in Atlanta (1966–1990), the Braves made the postseason just twice (1969 and 1982).

-Joe Torre would later manage the Cardinals from 1990-1995, before leading the Yankees to four World Series championships from 1996-2007.
+Joe Torre would later manage the Cardinals from 1990 to 1995, before leading the Yankees to four World Series championships from 1996 to 2007.
 For his success with the Yankees, Torre was inducted into the National Baseball Hall of Fame in 2014.